How to Conduct a Simple Training Needs Assessment in 7 Steps

 - List the training needs in order of importance, with the number of points assigned as votes determining priority, as determined by the sticky dot voting process.
 Make sure you have taken notes (best taken by someone on their laptop while the process is underway) or the flip chart pages to maintain a record of the training needs assessment session.
 Or, if available, use more modern technology like a dry-erase board or a web whiteboard.

-- Take time, or schedule another session, to brainstorm the needed outcomes or goals from the first 3-5 training sessions identified in the needs assessment process.
+- Take time, or schedule another session, to brainstorm the needed outcomes or goals from the first three to five training sessions identified in the needs assessment process.
 This will help as you seek and schedule training to meet the employees' needs.
 You can schedule more brainstorming later, but you will generally find that you need to redo the needs assessment process after the first few training sessions.

 - Note that the top one or two needs of each employee, may not have become the priorities for the group.
 Try to build that top priority training opportunity into the employee's personal performance development plan.
 You will also want to use the results for the employees' career development planning when they meet with their managers.
 This will ensure they have support to pursue the training that they need and want.